u01jmg3/docs/structure.md

 The majority of your application is housed in the `app` directory.
 By default, this directory is namespaced under `App` and is autoloaded by Composer using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/).

 The `app` directory contains a variety of additional directories such as `Console`, `Http`, and `Providers`.
 Think of the `Console` and `Http` directories as providing an API into the core of your application.
-The HTTP protocol and CLI are both mechanisms to interact with your application, but do not actually contain application logic.
+The HTTP protocol and CLI are both mechanisms to interact with your application but do not actually contain application logic.
 In other words, they are two ways of issuing commands to your application.
 The `Console` directory contains all of your Artisan commands, while the `Http` directory contains your controllers, middleware, and requests.

 A variety of other directories will be generated inside the `app` directory as you use the `make` Artisan commands to generate classes.
 So, for example, the `app/Jobs` directory will not exist until you execute the `make:job` Artisan command to generate a job class.